It's a Mission...

 Light at the End of the Tunnel

-My mother's sister was diagnosed with breast cancer six years ago and lived.
+My mother's sister was diagnosed with breast cancer thirteen years ago and lived.
 She adopted a host of holistic therapies and continues to follow the regimen my mother provided.

 I remain the only woman on my mother's side of the family who has not been struck by cancer.
 I am still young, and the real test begins over the next 10 to 15 years, as I struggle to keep myself purged of free radicals and sustain my immune system.